 As a teacher I personally feel it is so important that I choose to ‘teach’ it in class too even though it is not in the ‘dialogue’; it is too important to leave to chance, I really don’t want our practitioners ‘hanging out’ in the wrong ‘resting’ stance, fatigueing themselves in poor structuring/alignment or forcing aspects of their body to function contrary to its design or current capabilities as they try to ‘recreate’ by moving body landmarks that move easily and not attending to ‘stuck’ body parts.

 MAYBE THIS IS THE MOST IMPORTANT POSTURE YOU WILL PRACTICE IN YOUR 90 MINUTES (well it is for the purposes of this post right now 🙂 ).
-All the postures in Bikram are important, they are a journey back to your best Self, physically and mentally, but this one, STANDING RESTING POSITION (OR TADASANA OR MOUNTAIN VARIATION), is where you can establish a stable, optimal alignment and check your progress in an integrated structure.
+All the postures in Bikram are important, they are a journey back to your best Self, physically and mentally, but this one, STANDING RESTING POSITION (OR TADASANA (MOUNTAIN variation) OR SAMASTHITI (EQUAL STANDING)) is where you can establish a stable, optimal alignment and check your progress in an integrated structure AND find your centre and find your stillness.

 MAYBE IT IS EASY It may be the easiest place to find and experience that EASE of posture that you are working so hard for in the hot room.
 The one where you can check that you are working with your own body’s design, that you are in your best neutral, KNOW WHAT IT IS and carry that with you outside of the Yoga room into your daily life.